Michael Somare, Papua New Guinea’s 1st prime minister, dies

 “I’m happy about the way things have gone but, you know, we could have done better,” he told Australian’s SBS network in 2005.

 His last term as prime minister ended controversially in 2011 while he was in a Singapore hospital.
-Lawmaker Peter O’Neill successfully moved a motion in Parliament that the prime ministership was vacant.
-O’Neill was elected prime minister and clung to power despite the Supreme Court twice ruling against him until he was legitimately elected in 2012.
+Lawmaker Peter O’Neill successfully moved a motion in Parliament that the post of the prime minister was vacant.
+O’Neill was elected premier and clung to power despite the Supreme Court twice ruling against him until he was legitimately elected in 2012.

 Somare is survived by his wife Veronica and children Bertha, Sana, Arthur, Michael and Dulciana.